Dakii03/crypto-project-v2/README.md

 API_KEY=your_ethereum_api_key
 PRIVATE_KEY=your_ethereum_private_key
 ```
 4. Run the backend server using `yarn start:dev`.
-The server will run on port 3000 by default.
+The server will run on `http://localhost:3000` by default.

 ### Frontend Setup

 1. Navigate to the `frontend` directory.
 2. Install dependencies using `yarn install`.
 3. Ensure the backend server is running.
 4. Run the frontend application using `yarn dev`.
-The application will be available at `http://localhost:5173`.
+The application will be available at `http://127.0.0.1:5173`.

 ## Usage